Want to switch off your Ring camera for a couple of hours or even a few days to get some much-needed privacy?

 The most straightforward strategy to stop recording is to either deactivate the motion detection or utilize the Modes feature.

-For more info on how to switch off motion detection, scroll back up in this guide.
 Again, disabling motion detection does shut down recording but continues to allow the Live View to function.

-If you’ve invested in a Protect plan (meaning you have access to the Modes feature), fire up the app and follow this sequence:
+But if you’ve invested in a Protect plan (meaning you have access to the Modes feature), fire up the app and follow this sequence:

 Settings > Modes > Disarmed > Live view (tap the toggle once until it turns gray) > Motion Detection (tap the toggle once until it turns gray) > Save